DrSAR/Graduate2017/README.md

 Candidates are evaluated and selected on the basis of the following three criteria, which are weighted equally by the selection committee:

-academic excellence;
+academic excellence (30%);
-research potential; and
+research potential (40%); and
-leadership (potential and demonstrated ability).
+leadership (potential and demonstrated ability) (30%).

-##  Academic excellence, as demonstrated by past academic results and by transcripts, awards and distinctions (0 to 3 points).
+##  Academic excellence, as demonstrated by past academic results and by transcripts, awards and distinctions.

 The candidate's research history and the impact of their activities in their area of expertise to date are important indicators of their potential as research leaders of tomorrow.
 Reviewers should consider the sphere of influence of candidates relative to others along the following continuum of expanding impact: